SellaRafaeli/barryapp/README.md

 > We oversee these services and vouch for success / good work for 10% commission.
 > We promote in search results for money.
 (Our gold members are immune from commission as well.)

+Why you should join indydevs, the freelance developers' union indydevs, the union of freelance developers indydevs, the cartel of freelance developers benefits of joining us:

+* Publish leads and links
+* Private social group: limited to 500 members, enough to fit in a single Whatsapp group.
+* Client/lead referrals for negotiated commission (standard is 10%)
+* 24/7 online support, coaching, mentoring, networking.
+* Send international freelance payments through us.
+* Channels on every social media channel imaginable.
+* First month free.
+No credit card required.
+* If you'd like to join, please contact us on Whatsapp: 052-293-4321.

 Summer Goals:
 * Raise Money
 * X devs paying X money